 A lot of people are gravitating toward downtown Hartford, the West End of Hartford, and West Hartford because there are so many things developing—and we’ve got CTfastrack right across the street.

 There’s so much potential for a startup where we are, at the beginning phase, and there’s so much progress to be made.
 Why not come into an area with so much development happening and just grow with the area?

-PRICE: How have your past experiences helped as you planned to launch this startup?
+NAN: How have your past experiences helped as you planned to launch this startup?
 Any specific challenges you’ve overcome?

-CHAMBERS: Funding was really tough.
+SHAUN: Funding was really tough.
 Prior to moving back to Connecticut I went into a partnership in New York.
 I had a business venture there and I lost $40,000.
 It was my life savings.
 It took eight years to get it to where I wanted it and it took eight months for it to just come crashing down.

 I took a year off.
 I wanted to keep the brand going in a positive light while I was trying to figure out my next move.
 I figured, what better way than working with the kids and giving back?

 I went to the low-income areas in Brooklyn, New York, and found a charter school that was looking for fitness instructors.
 I created a curriculum from my brand and they loved it.
 That was the start of the forward progress of the brand.